Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Abstract

 \section{Abstract}

-Moving scientific computation from high-performance computing (HPC) and cloud computing (CC) environments to devices on the edge, where data can be collected by streamlined computing devices that are physically near instruments of interest, has garnered tremendous interest in recent years.
-Such edge computing environments can operate on data in-situ instead of requiring the collection of data in HPC and/or CC facilities, offering enticing benefits that include avoiding costs of transmission over potentially unreliable or slow networks, increased data privacy, and real-time data analysis.
-Before such benefits can be realized at scale, new fault tolerances approaches must be developed to address the inherent unreliability of edge computing environments, because the traditional approaches used by HPC and CC are not generally applicable to edge computing.
-Those traditional approaches commonly utilize checkpoint-and-restart and/or redundant-computation strategies that are not feasible for edge computing environments where data storage is limited and synchronization is costly.
-Motivated by prior algorithm-based fault tolerance approaches, an asynchronous Jacobi (ASJ) variant is developed herein with resilience to data corruption by leveraging existing convergence theory.
-The ASJ variant rejects solution approximations from neighbor devices if the distance between two successive approximations violates an analytic bound.
-Numerical results show the ASJ variant restores convergence in the presence of certain types of natural and malicious data corruption.
+Moving scientific computation from high-performance computing (HPC) and cloud computing (CC) environments to devices on the edge, i.e., physically near instruments of interest, has received tremendous interest in recent years.
+Such edge computing environments can operate on data in-situ, offering enticing benefits over data aggregation to HPC and CC facilities that include avoiding costs of transmission, increased data privacy, and real-time data analysis.
+Because of the inherent unreliability of edge computing environments, new fault tolerant approaches must be developed before the benefits of edge computing can be realized.
+Motivated by algorithm-based fault tolerance, a variant of the asynchronous Jacobi (ASJ) method is developed that achieves resilience to data corruption by rejecting solution approximations from neighbor devices according to a bound derived from convergence theory.
+Numerical results on a two-dimensional Poisson problem show the new rejection criterion, along with a novel approximation to the shortest path length on which the criterion depends, restores convergence for the ASJ variant in the presence of certain types data corruption.
+Numerical results are obtained for when the singular values in the analytic bound are approximated.
+A linear system with a more dense sparsity pattern is also explored.
+All results indicate that successful resilience to data corruption depends on whether the bound tightens fast enough to reject corrupted data before the iteration evolution deviates significantly from that predicted by the convergence theory defining the bound.
+This observation generalizes to future work on algorithm-based fault tolerance for other asynchronous algorithms, including upcoming approaches that leverage Krylov subspaces.